Tri-State Zoological Park

 On October 2, 2022, the zoo permanently closed its doors.

 March 2006 fire

 On the morning of March 29, 2006, the main building was destroyed by fire, with the loss of approximately 100 animals.
 The only animals inside the building that survived were two alligators.
 All of the animals housed away from the main building were not harmed.
 The cause of the fire was ruled accidental due to older electrical wiring beneath the building, and the zoo and animal rescue has remained open.

 2019 legal action

 In December 2019, a federal judge ruled that the park must relinquish possession of its large cats (two lions and a tiger) after the court found violations of the Endangered Species Act.
 The judge's ruling described the deaths of two tigers in 2019, and cited "fetid and dystopic conditions" where "filth and feces dominate."
-The park is planning on appealing the ruling.
+The park planned on appealing the ruling prior to its shutdown.